Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: Theory

 \subsection{Shadow protocol for 1-qubit system}

 Using the uniform sampling of unitaries from set $\zeta = \{\mathbb{1}, H, HS\}$, the full shadow estimator can be written as

 where $\hat{\ket{k}}$ is the measurement outcome in the computational basis $\{\ket{k}\}$ after rotating \(\rho\) with \(U_i\).
 It requires only three unitaries for the full density matrix estimation without any approximation in the large measurement limit.
-Here, we used the strength parameter $p=3$ for the pseudo-inverse map~\eqref{eqn:Inverse}.
+Here, we used the strength parameter $p=3$ for the pseudo-inverse map given in Eq.~\eqref{eqn:Inverse}.